What is Ascites?

 The suggested serving size for Dandelion root is 1,000 mg (rounded 1/3 tsp) twice daily, or as otherwise directed by a physician.

-Avoid Salt and Eat Organic Foods
+- Avoid Salt and Eat Organic Foods

 Other Remedies and Supplements

-Though you cannot prevent ascites, you can lower the risks by practicing healthy living habits that protect the liver.
+- You can lower the risks by practicing healthy living habits that protect the liver.

 - Moderate alcohol consumption.
 This protects against cirrhosis.